When I make pumpkin cookies for my kids, I prefer to make them grain free to mix things up.

 Most folks do not realize how incredibly dependent their diet is on grain based foods until they try to cut them out or simply cut them down.
 I know I was shocked when I first tried to reduce grains down to a moderate level such as how they were traditionally consumed.

-I love this particular cookie recipe not only because it is grain free, but also because it includes a vegetable!
+I love this particular pumpkin cookies recipe not only because it is grain free, but also because it includes a vegetable!

-As we all know, all those wonderful minerals in veggies are not absorbed that well without the presence of a healthy fat, so this cookie recipe also includes plenty of butter and coconut oil as well.
+As we all know, all those wonderful minerals in veggies are not absorbed that well without the presence of a healthy fat, so these pumpkin cookies also include plenty of butter and coconut oil as well.

 Gorgeous pumpkins are everywhere this time of year, so take advantage of the local bounty in your neighborhood and make a batch of delicious pumpkin cookies for your family that will both nourish and delight their tastebuds!

 Makes about 2 dozen pumpkin cookies